Season of Advent at Brea Congregational UCC

 OUR FAITH IS OVER 2,000 YEARS OLD, OUR THINKING IS NOT.

-Brea Congregational United Church of Christ is an open and affirming, hospitality-based community of faith.
+Brea Congregational United Church of Christ is an Open and Affirming hospitality-based community of faith.
 We welcome in worship and service all of God’s children of any race, origin, gender identity, sexual orientation, age, or ability.
 We celebrate and trust the transforming power of God, which was manifested through the life, death, and resurrection of Jesus Christ.
-We work to provide an environment of peace, social justice, personal empowerment, and spiritual growth.
+We work to provide an environment of peace, social justice, personal empowerment, and spiritual growth, and to dedicate ourselves to the care of God’s Creation.
 Our ethical guides are to honor Christian openness to share our beliefs, doubts, struggles, and growth within the context of mutual respect.
 Therefore, our purpose is to reach out, taking the risk of opening ourselves to the possibility of making the stranger a friend.

 I was a stranger, and you welcomed me. - Matthew 25:35